BDX vs. COO, HOLX, HSIC, AMN, CAH, DVA, MCK, TMO, ISRG, and BSX

 Becton, Dickinson and Company vs. Its Competitors

-Cooper Companies (NASDAQ:COO) and Becton, Dickinson and Company (NYSE:BDX) are both large-cap medical companies, but which is the better investment?
-We will compare the two businesses based on the strength of their analyst recommendations, institutional ownership, profitability, risk, dividends, valuation, media sentiment and earnings.
+Cooper Companies (NASDAQ:COO) and Becton, Dickinson and Company (NYSE:BDX) are both large-cap medical companies, but which is the superior business?
+We will contrast the two companies based on the strength of their risk, earnings, media sentiment, profitability, analyst recommendations, institutional ownership, valuation and dividends.

-Cooper Companies has a beta of 0.97, meaning that its share price is 3% less volatile than the S&P 500.
-Comparatively, Becton, Dickinson and Company has a beta of 0.27, meaning that its share price is 73% less volatile than the S&P 500.
+Cooper Companies has a beta of 0.97, indicating that its share price is 3% less volatile than the S&P 500.
+Comparatively, Becton, Dickinson and Company has a beta of 0.27, indicating that its share price is 73% less volatile than the S&P 500.

 Cooper Companies has a net margin of 10.08% compared to Becton, Dickinson and Company's net margin of 7.51%.
 Becton, Dickinson and Company's return on equity of 16.23% beat Cooper Companies' return on equity.